 - 1 cup unsalted butter room temperature (2 sticks)

 - 1 teaspoon baking soda

 - Start by preheating your oven to 350 degrees.

-- Cream your butter and sugar on medium high speed in the bowl of your mixer until light and fluffy for about 5 minutes.
+- Mix your butter and both sugars on medium high speed in the bowl of your mixer until light and fluffy for about 5 minutes.

 - Add eggs one at a time and mix until incorporated